Avdo Sumbul

-Abdulah "Avdo" Sumbul (27 April 1884 — 8 February 1915) was Serb Muslim literature journal editor and national activist in Austrian annexed Bosnia and Herzegovina.
-Sumbul belonged to a group of Serb Muslims who were targeted as enemies by Austria Hungary and persecuted because of their ethnicity.
+Abdulah "Avdo" Sumbul (27 April 1884 — 8 February 1915) was a Bosnian Muslim editor and political activist associated with Young Bosnia literature journal editor and national activist in Austrian annexed Bosnia and Herzegovina.
+Sumbul belonged to a group who were targeted as enemies by Austria Hungary and persecuted because of their ethnicity.
 He died in Austro-Hungarian concentration camp in Arad.